Lectures on Statistics in Theory: Prelude to Statistics in Practice: Acknowledgments

 \section{Acknowledgments}

 Thanks to many in HEP (Frederick James, Gary Feldman, Louis Lyons, Luc Demortier, and numerous others) from whom I learned\dots and to many statisticians that Louis invited to PhyStat meetings.
-For Bayesian statistics that was especially Jim Berger (multiple times) and Michael Goldstein, and more recently, David van Dyk (multiple times).
-Thanks also to CMS Statistics Committee (Olaf Behnke et al.) for many discussions and comments on earlier versions of the slides and writeup\dots and to the authors of numerous papers from which I learned, including early (1980s) Bayesian papers by Harrison Prosper\dots.
+For Bayesian statistics, that was especially Jim Berger (multiple times) and Michael Goldstein, and more recently, David van Dyk (multiple times).
+Thanks also to the CMS Statistics Committee (Olaf Behnke et al., including Igor Volobouev, who pointed to Refs.~\cite{marhuenda,thas}) for many discussions and comments on earlier versions of the slides and writeup\dots and to the authors of numerous papers from which I learned, including early (1980s) Bayesian papers by Harrison Prosper\dots.
 Thanks also to Diego Tonelli of the LHCb experiment for encouragement to update the slides in 2017 and for comments on an earlier version.

 This work was partially supported by the U.S.\ Department of Energy under Award Number {DE}--{SC}0009937.